January 6 committee subpoenas individuals tied to fake elector push - KTVZ

 - Michael McDonald and James DeGraffenreid from Nevada.
 McDonald is the Nevada GOP chairman and reportedly promoted false voter fraud claims in 2020.
 DeGraffenreid’s Facebook page says he is a national committeeman from Nevada for the RNC.

 - The committee subpoenaed Bill Bachenberg and Lisa Patton from Pennsylvania.
-Bachenberg is a board member of the National Rifle Association and spoke at a pro-Donald Trump fundraiser in 2020.
+Bachenberg is a board member of the National Rifle Association and spoke at a pro-Trump fundraiser in 2020.

 - Andrew Hitt and Kelly Ruh from Wisconsin.
 Hitt is the former chairman of the Wisconsin GOP and a staffer for former Gov. Scott Walker.
 Ruh is currently an alderperson from the city of De Pere.